japila-books/apache-spark-internals/docs/barrier-execution-mode/index.md

 [MapPartitionsRDD](../rdd/MapPartitionsRDD.md) is the only RDD that can have the [isBarrier](../rdd/RDD.md#isBarrier_) flag enabled.

 [RDDBarrier.mapPartitions](RDDBarrier.md#mapPartitions) is the only transformation that creates a [MapPartitionsRDD](../rdd/MapPartitionsRDD.md) with the [isFromBarrier](../rdd/MapPartitionsRDD.md#isFromBarrier) flag enabled.

+## Push-Based Shuffle

+[Push-based shuffle](../push-based-shuffle.md) is currently not supported for barrier stages.

 ## Learn More